 University administrators, integrations leaders and faculty will work together to develop curriculum and implement it over the course of three years.
 This is one of the most important aspects of the integration work, and every effort will be made to ensure we produce the best possible product for our students and communities.
 Learn more about curriculum changes and what they mean for students.

 Yes, your financial aid and scholarship commitments will carry over.
 As always, privately funded scholarships will be awarded disbursed based on the donor’s criteria.

 The integrated university is being designed to reduce the financial burden on students and their families while supporting the financial sustainability of our campuses.

-For now, you will enroll at the campus you choose – Edinboro, Clarion or Cal U. Once the integrated university is formally approved, incoming students will enroll in the “New U,” then choose the courses and campus location they prefer.
+For now, you will enroll at the campus you choose – California, Clarion or Edinboro.
+Once the integrated university is formally approved, incoming students will enroll in the new integrated university, then choose the courses and campus location they prefer.

-Students enrolled at New U will have access to an even greater list of undergraduate and graduate programs and courses of study.
+Students enrolled at the new integrated university will have access to an even greater list of undergraduate and graduate programs and courses of study.
 Faculty and staff at Edinboro and its partner campuses are reviewing all academic programs and consolidating them.
 The goal is to provide a single portfolio of excellent, career-relevant academic programs to meet your needs and the needs of your future employers.